 Sometimes, a diagnosis cannot immediately be made.
-For example, Alzheimer disease cannot be definitively diagnosed until a patient's brain is examined after his or her death.
+For example, Alzheimer disease cannot definitively be diagnosed until a patient's brain is examined after his or her death.
 Obviously, it is too late to do anything about it then, so, while the patient is alive, the patient is given a provisional diagnosis of "Alzheimer-type dementia."
 Other diseases, such as rheumatologic, neurologic, or gastrointestinal ones, may also be vaguely identified (for example, "paralysis of unknown cause") and treated symptomatically until the disease "declares itself," or develops some features that allow its unique identification.
-In such cases, the clinical problem-paralysis, dementia-is used as the focus of symptomatic treatment until the patient's disease can be definitively identified.
+In such cases, the clinical problem-paralysis, dementia-is used as the focus of symptomatic treatment until the patient's disease can definitively be identified.

 Clusters of findings commonly encountered with more than one disease are called syndromes.
-For example, leakage of protein into the urine, low serum protein, and edema are a common set of findings in the "nephrotic syndrome," which can be caused by a number of different diseases that affect the renal glomeruli.
-The syndrome is a description of a constellation of symptoms, and though treatments can be initiated to alleviate the symptoms and laboratory abnormalities, specific treatment of the disease causing the syndrome is still necessary.
+For example, leakage of protein into the urine, low serum protein, and edema are a common set of findings in the "nephrotic syndrome," which can be caused by a number of different diseases that affect renal tissue.
+The syndrome is a description of a constellation of symptoms, signs and/or laboratory tests, and though treatments can be initiated to alleviate these, specific treatment of the disease causing the syndrome is still necessary.